lqhungpt/SeqForge/README.md

 **You provide raw FASTQ files and a reference genome — everything else is automated.**

-Works for any genome size: viruses (~190 kb) to large genomes (gigabases, e.g., plants, vertebrates).
+Works for any genome size: viruses to large genomes (gigabases, e.g., plants, vertebrates).

 ---